git04112019/sputnik-demo-chef-repo/README.md

 Description
 ===========
 This is the repo for deploying a Sputnik demo.
+I can make a change!

 This repository contains the roles, environments and data bags for deploying an Sputnik laptop demonstration application.